tyrchen/chinese_translation/README.md

 ChineseTranslation
 ==================

+This module provides three core functionalities related with chinese translation:

-Elixir module to translate between traditional chinese and simplified chinese, based on [wikipedia's latest translation data](http://svn.wikimedia.org/svnroot/mediawiki/trunk/phase3/includes/ZhConversion.php).
+1. Translate tranditional chinese to simplified chinese, or vise versa.
+It is based on [wikipedia's latest translation data](http://svn.wikimedia.org/svnroot/mediawiki/trunk/phase3/includes/ZhConversion.php).
+2. Translate Chinese words to pinyin.
+It is based on the data collected by [janx/ruby-pinyin](https://github.com/janx/ruby-pinyin).
+3. Slugify Chinese words (or pinyin).

-This module is highly encouraged by Elixir unicode module, to read the entire translation meta data from file, and generate the desired functions for pattern matching.
+This module is highly encouraged by Elixir unicode module, to read the translation meta data from file, and generate the desired functions for pattern matching.

 ## Installation